cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-alter-table.md

 If `PRIMARY KEY` is specified, and the index's columns are not already marked `NOT NULL`, then this command attempts to `ALTER COLUMN SET NOT NULL` against each such column.
 That requires a full table scan to verify the column(s) contain no nulls.
 In all other cases, this is a fast operation.

-If a constraint name is provided then Greenplum renames the index to match the constraint name.
+If a constraint name is provided then Cloudberry Database renames the index to match the constraint name.
 Otherwise the constraint will be named the same as the index.

 After this command is executed, the index is "owned" by the constraint, in the same way as if the index had been built by a regular `ADD PRIMARY KEY` or `ADD UNIQUE` command.
 In particular, dropping the constraint will make the index disappear too.